dparis/phzr/README.md

 libraries, tilemaps, sprite and vector animations, and audio/video rendering, as well as many other feature.

+Check out the [phzr-demo](https://github.com/dparis/phzr-demo) app for some examples!

 ## How do I get started?